Annealed almost periodic entropy: Approximate association and typical tuples

 \begin{dfn} For any positive integer $k$ and subset $O$ of $\B(\A,\rmM_k)$, let

 The elements of $\X(\pi,O)$ are the \textbf{$O$-typical} tuples of the representation $\pi$. \end{dfn}

 We often use Definition~\ref{dfn:typical} when $O$ is a small neighbourhood around a given `target' completely positive map $\phi$.
 In this case we may write informally about elements of $\X(\pi,O)$ as `approximately $\phi$-typical vectors'.
-This resembles the use of terms such as `microstate' or `good model' in free probability and the study of sofic entropy in ergodic theory (compare~\cite[Section 2.3]{Bowen--survey}, for example).
+This resembles the use of terms such as `microstate' or `good model' in free probability and the study of sofic entropy in ergodic theory (compare~\cite[Sec.
+2.3]{Bowen--survey}, for example).

-For a group C$\sp*$-algebra $C^\ast\G$, completely positive maps to $\rmM_k$ can be identified with positive definite maps from $\G$ itself to $\rmM_k$, as explained in the last part of Section~\ref{sec:CP}.
+For a group C$\sp*$-algebra $C^\ast\G$, completely positive maps to $\rmM_k$ can be identified with positive definite maps from $\G$ itself to $\rmM_k$, as explained in~\ref{sec:ctble-groups}.
 We modify our notation accordingly by writing $\X(\pi,O)$ when $\pi$ is any representation of $\G$ and $O$ is any set of functions from $\G$ to $\rmM_k$.
-All the general properties established in the rest of this subsection carry over without change.
+All the general properties established in the rest of this section carry over without change.

-As a vector space topology, the weak$^\ast$ topology on $\B(\A,\rmM_k)$ also defines a canonical uniform structure on this space (see, for instance,~\cite[Section 8.1]{Eng89} for the basics of uniform structures).
+As a vector space topology, the weak$^\ast$ topology on $\B(\A,\rmM_k)$ also defines a canonical uniform structure on this space (see, for instance,~\cite[Sec.
+8.1]{Eng89} for the basics of uniform structures).
 Restricted to any bounded subset of $\B(\A,\rmM_k)$, this uniform structure is generated by any translation-invariant metric compatible with the topology.
 We need this uniform structure at a few points through the following lemma:

 \begin{lem} For any $\pi$ and $k$, the type map

 is continuous, and uniformly continuous on any bounded subset of $H_\pi^{\oplus k}$. \end{lem}

 \begin{proof} These properties are elementary for the inner product map $H_\pi\times H_\pi\to \bbC$.
 They follow for types by arguing pointwise for each $i$, $j$, and $a \in \A$. \end{proof}